-- Develop an automated field phenotyping laboratory.
-This lab will position Purdue to be a leader in this new field.
+- Develop automated field and controlled environment phenotyping facilities.
+These will position Purdue as a leader in phenotyping using state-of-the-art imaging.

-- Create a plant commercialization incubator facility that will enhance the value of Purdue intellectual property and make Purdue the preferred partner of industry.
+- Create a plant commercialization incubator to enhance the value of intellectual property and make Purdue industry’s preferred partner.

 - Develop student leaders in the plant sciences.